tsaklidis/miniurl.gr/README.md

 ## The fastest way to minify your links

 MiniURL is a fast, lightweight, and modern URL shortener built with Python and SQLModel. <br>
-Easily minify your links with a simple interface.
+Easily minify your links with a simple interface.<br>

+Because your links deserve to be short and sweet.

 ## 🚀 Features